Ernest Bevin College Mission Statement.

 Gouverneurs die ook in het verleden hebben gediend 12 maanden

 |Trudi Williams||Stafgouverneur||03/03/2017 - 02/03/2021|

 Ernest Bevin college board of governors consists of the following: –

 - 1 Opdrachtgever

-Totalling 14 governors.
-These elected and co-opted Governors have voting rights on the Governing Body and the committees that they serve on.
+Up to a total of 14 governors.
+These elected and co-opted Governors have voting rights on the Governing Body and any sub committees that they serve on.

 Its core responsibilities are: Budget; Audit; School Financial Value Standards; Buildings; Staff Performance Management; Shadow Structure.

 Impact of this committee is to ensure all the resources available to the school have been accounted for appropriately, and the correct structures are in place to ensure the school remains financially stable during a climate of austerity and cuts to schools’ overall budgets.